doctrine/dbal/UPGRADE.md

 1. All implementations of the `Driver` interface have been made final.
 2. The `PDO\Connection` and `PDO\Statement` classes have been made final.
 3. The `PDOSqlsrv\Connection` and `PDOSqlsrv\Statement` classes have been made final and no longer extend the corresponding PDO classes.
+4. The `SQLSrv\LastInsertId` class has been made final.

 ## BC BREAK: Changes in driver-level exception handling